-This month we’ve been talking about environmental factors that impact your skin and oxidative stress.
-I want to tell you a story…….it involves an aeroplane, unruly kids, and a bizarre skin care ‘trick’ I had never witnessed before….
+We’ve been talking about environmental factors that impact your skin and oxidative stress.
+We thought you would also enjoy our useful tips on skin care for travelling.
+I want to tell you a story which involves an aeroplane, unruly kids, and bizarre skin care ‘trick’ I had never witnessed before.

-On the way back from beautiful Hervey Bay a few days ago (just north of the Sunshine Coast in QLD….absolutely divine!), I was on the plane really just trying to make it home in one piece.
-With two connecting flights PLUS a delay (yep, even with Qantas), I was kinda over it and in between two kids, tantrums, cries, crumbs-all –over-my-seat-toys-sprawled-everywhere situation, I just wanted to land already.
-I clearly hadn’t noticed what was going on with my skin.
+On the way back from beautiful Hervey Bay, just north of the Sunshine Coast in Qld, I was on the plane just trying to make it home in one piece.
+With two connecting flights PLUS a delay, yep, even with Qantas, I was kind of over it and in between two kids, tantrums, cries, crumbs-all over-my-seat-toys-sprawled-everywhere situation, I just wanted to land already.
+I hadn’t noticed what was going on with my skin.
 I’ll come back to this in a moment.

-Anyway, I noticed the lady sitting across from me with her perfectly behaved two kids took out a lip-balm looking tube….squeezed it onto her finger…..here goes….(I thought her perfectly manicured finger was about to hit her lip…but…) she closed her eyes and rubbed it onto both of her eyelids!
+Anyway, I noticed the lady sitting across from me with her perfectly behaved two kids took out a lip-balm looking tube, squeezed it onto her finger, here goes, thought her perfectly manicured finger was about to hit her lip, but, she closed her eyes and rubbed it onto both of her eyelids!
 Whoa!
 What?
-Eye balm?
+Eye Balm?
 What am I missing here?
 I’ve never seen/done/heard of doing this before!
-HAVE YOU? (please let me know in the comments at the end!!).
+Have you?
+Please let me know in the comments at the end.

 I knew what I had to do: